-Each ambulance is fully equipped with the appropriate medical equipment and medication, plus two stretchers.
-Skilled medical practitioners work in teams of two per ambulance and provide quality care based on their training.
+Skilled medical practitioners work in teams of 2 per ambulance and provide quality care based on their training.

 EMS operates over 250 ambulances throughout the province.

-The 6 Emergency Communications Centers (ECCs) throughout the province employ trained call takers and dispatchers who make sure that the calls made in an emergency are correctly prioritized and dispatch the closest ambulance offering the correct level of care to the incident.
+There are 6 Emergency Communications Centres (ECCs) throughout the province.
+The centres employ trained call takers and dispatchers.
+They correctly prioritized and dispatched the calls received in an emergency to the closest ambulance offering the correct level of care to the incident.

-EMS rescue technicians provide both technical and medical care on the scene of a rescue operation.
-These operations may vary from motor vehicle accidents requiring patients to be mechanically extraicated with the “Jaws of Life”, through to mountain rescues where patients need to be airlifted or carried to safety.
+EMS rescue consists of highly qualified, advanced rescue technicians who provide both technical and medical care on the scene of a rescue operation.
+These operations may vary from motor vehicle accidents requiring patients to be mechanically extricated with the “Jaws of Life”, through to mountain rescues where patients need to be airlifted or carried to safety.

-Each rescue vehicle is fully equipped with power tools and hiking equipment and there are 46 rescue vehicles operating in our province, including Rescue 6 (EMS Rescue Crane) which can remove heavy equipment (such as trucks) from scenes, providing access to patients for the EMS staff.
+Each rescue vehicle is fully equipped with power tools and hiking equipment and 46 rescue vehicles are operating in the Western Cape, including Rescue 6 (EMS Rescue Crane) which can remove heavy equipment (such as trucks) from scenes, providing access to patients for the EMS staff

-HealthNET (Health Non-Emergency Transport) provides transport for non emergency patients between home and facilities, or between multiple facilities.
-Patients are booked using an online system that ensures that seats are allocated equitably and no patients can be overbooked.
+HealthNET (Health Non-Emergency Transport) provides transport for non-emergency patients across the province, between home and facilities, or between multiple facilities.
+Patients are booked using an online system that ensures that seats are allocated equitably and that no patients can be overbooked.